cypress-io/cypress-example-todomvc-redux/README.md

 ## How it works

 Application is served by [Parcel bundler](https://parceljs.org) that uses [.babelrc](.babelrc) file to load [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) plugin.
 This plugin instruments the application source code.
-During tests [cypress-istanbul](https://github.com/cypress-io/cypress-istanbul) merges and saves application code coverage information, rendering the full HTML report at the end.
+During tests [@cypress/code-coverage](https://github.com/cypress-io/code-coverage) plugin merges and saves application code coverage information, rendering the full HTML report at the end.

 Unit tests like [cypress/integration/selectors-spec.js](cypress/integration/selectors-spec.js) that reach into hard to test code paths are also instrumented using the same [.babelrc](.babelrc) file, and this additional code coverage is automatically added to the application code coverage.